frugalware/fvbe/readme.txt

 Filesystems can only be created on RAID devices or data partitions.
 Filesystems can only be mounted at root directories.
 At least one filesystem must be mounted as '/'.
+An active and reliable internet connection is required for network installations to work.
+At least the base package group will be installed.
 --

 == Locale and Layout Modules